AcademySoftwareFoundation/rez/docs/source/configuring_rez.rst

    Note that this list has been generated automatically from the :gh-rez:`src/rez/rezconfig.py` file in the rez source, so you can also refer to that file for the same information.

+..
+This is a custom directive.
+See the rez_sphinxext.py file for more information.
+..
+TL;DR: It will take care of generating the documentation or all the settings defined
+.. in rezconfig.py
 .. rez-config::